salakis/ssss/README.md

 Then, run it as root with all relevant variables.

 `sudo sh ssss.sh test.domain.com user password` would create a seedbox on the `test.domain.com` with the username `user` and password `password`.

+# Disclaimer

+I am not responsible for anything this script ends up doing, I tested it (to some extent) and it shouldn't do any harm, but please use it with caution.